Aether6969/Fridge-App/README.md

 1) The streaming operator < does not work.
 Use -f instead.
 2) The tables are created but nothing is loaded into them.
 This is typically a rights issue: The database script does not have access to the folders containing the csv files.
 Please grant access to _/Scripts_ and _/Fridge-App/ArlaRecipeScraper/Data_.

-TODO: ER diagram here or elsewhere in project?

 # COMPILE AND RUN

 ## In Visual Studio 2022 with ASP.NET and NpgSql installed